rainmanh/jumpscale_core8/docs/AYS/AYS-Introduction.md

 > Note that parts of the **AtYourService** documentation is deprecated.
 It's still heavily being reviewed.

 ## What is AYS?

-AYS is a self-healing application management framework for cloud infrastructure and is installed as part of a JumpScale installation.
+AYS stands for "At Your Service".
+It is an application lifecycle management system for cloud infrastructure and applications and is installed as part of a JumpScale installation.

+### AYS Server
+The AYS server automates the full lifecycle of the cloud infrastructure and applications it manages, from deployment, monitoring, scaling and self-healing to uninstalling.

+### AYS Clients
+Interaction with the AYS server is done through the AYS RESTful APIs, the Python client, the command-line client for Linux, or the AYS Cockpit, which is web interface.

-It combines functions such as:
+AYS combines functions such as:

 - **Package Management** like Ubuntu's `apt-get`
 - **Service Management** like Ubuntu's `service`